signalfx/splunk-otel-collector-chart/MIGRATION-FROM-SCK.md

 ## Translating custom configurations from SCK to Splunk OpenTelemetry Collector for Kubernetes for logs

 You can find all the configuration options used to upgrade in the values.yaml files linked above for both SCK and Splunk OpenTelemetry Collector for Kubernetes.

-#### Using root user/permissions for accessing log files

-If using root user/permissions to access log files in SCK, set `runAsUser: 0` in the `securityContext` in Splunk OpenTelemetry Collector for Kubernetes.

 #### Container runtimes